 |

-Is a completely normal, usually healthy, human emotion.
+Anger is a completely normal, usually healthy, human emotion.
 But when it gets out of control and turns

 destructive, it can lead to problems at work, in your personal relationships, and in the overall quality of your life.
 And it can make you feel as though you're at the mercy of an unpredictable and powerful